 If you struggle with technology and don't need or want to see your baby from any other location outside your home, you might want to choose a dedicated monitor that requires little setup and has a more straightforward user interface.
 We aren't saying that most people can't sort out the WiFi monitors, but it is undeniably less work to plug the monitor into an outlet and turn it on than download and sign up for an app you need to learn.

-The Infant Optics DXR-8 is the easiest to use dedicated option, scoring 8 of 10.
+The LeapFrog LF920HD is the easiest to use dedicated option, scoring 9 of 10.
 This monitor is a "plug and play" that pairs the camera and parent unit by itself.
-The parent unit has limited buttons, and the menu options are relatively intuitive.
-The menu could be easier to use, but we think most parents will stick to the buttons on the front of the unit after a few weeks of regular use.
+The parent unit has limited buttons, and the menu options are intuitive.
+We think most parents will stick to the buttons on the front of the unit without much menu searching.
+The Infant Optics DXR-8 PRO is also an easy-to-use dedicated monitor earning a 9 as well.
 It also comes with multiple lenses to add to the camera, which you can easily interchange, even if it is annoying that you must go into the nursery to do it.
-The Hello Baby HB65 is also easy to use with few features and a one-level menu.

-The Miku is the easiest to set up and use with a 10 of 10 for ease of use.
-The Nanit Pro and iBaby Care M7 WiFi are close behind, scoring 9 of 10.
-The Nest Cam Indoor WiFi is hot on their heels with 8s.
-All options walk users through the setup process step-by-step and have fairly intuitive menus that will seem familiar to most users familiar with smartphones.
+Most of the app-required monitors are easy to set up for those who are comfortable downloading and setting up apps.
+All options walk users through the setup process step-by-step and have fairly intuitive menus that will seem familiar to most users that regularly use smartphones.
 They all come with a quick start guide that will have you up and watching your baby swiftly.
+It's still tough to beat the setup of plugging in a monitor and turning it on, which you get with the dedicated options.

 Testing battery life was for the parent device only.
 While some of the dedicated options have a battery in the camera in a power outage, most don't, and they are not intended for all-night use.
 So our battery tests only focus on the parent device.

-The Hello Baby HB65 has the longest dedicated monitor battery life with a close to 14 hours runtime.
-The Motorola MBP36S earned the lowest score with a runtime of just under 7 hours.
-While not a deal-breaker itself, there are plenty of other reasons to dislike the Motorola, and the battery life is only a small part of a disappointing picture (no pun intended).
+The VTech VM819 has the longest dedicated monitor battery life with 16 hours of runtime.
+The Infant Optics DXR-8 PRO and the VTech Upgraded Smart VM901 5" Display earned the lowest score with a runtime of about 6 hours.
+While not a deal-breaker as most nap times last for less time, it could leave you wanting.
 None of the monitors in this review offer a battery in the camera for long-term use away from a plug.
-While this could be useful for travel, etc., you will still need a WiFi connection, so it isn't as helpful as it may seem.
+While this could be useful for travel, etc., you will still need a WiFi connection, which isn't as helpful as it may seem.

 The features we focus on in our reviews are those we feel increase the monitor's performance or make life easier for parents and increase the odds of you achieving a good night's sleep.
 We prefer options with sound activation that keep the parent unit silent as long as the baby is quiet.
 We believe this functionality allows parents to fall asleep faster because any ambient noise through the monitor speaker could potentially keep you awake.
 Some of the monitors are loud enough (even at low volumes) that they could keep light sleepers from getting the shut-eye they need.
 This lack of sound filtering defeats the purpose of using a monitor.
 We also like units with automatic "wake" screens that turn off after a certain amount of time with no use.

-The iBaby Care M7 WiFi earned a 9 of 10 for features in our tests.
+The iBaby Care M8 WiFi earned a 10 of 10 for features in our tests.
 It provides multiple features that increase convenience for parents and are fun for a baby.
-For parents, this camera works with any iOS device, can be accessed anywhere with the Internet or cell reception (with a data plan), works with multiple cameras, and has sound activation.
-The user interface is intuitive, and the zoom/pan/tilt functionality works well.
-The iBaby has an actual remote-control camera with the widest field of view in the group, motion detection, and built-in remote-controlled lullabies that include the ability to add personal music choices or a parent voice recording.
-The iBaby M7 also has sensors for temperature, humidity, and air quality, so parents can ensure the baby is cozy.
+For parents, this camera works with WiFi, can be accessed anywhere with the Internet or cell reception (with a data plan), works with multiple cameras, and has sound activation.
+The user interface is intuitive, and it has zoom/pan/tilt functionality.
+The iBaby M8 has a remote-control camera with the widest field of view in the group, motion detection, and built-in remote-controlled lullabies that include the ability to add personal music choices or a parent voice recording.
+The iBaby M8 and the M7 (which earned a 9 for features) also have sensors for temperature, humidity, and air quality, so parents can ensure the baby is cozy.
+The M8 has a ceiling mobile projector as well.
 If that isn't enough, the app will remain operating even if you use other apps or turn the screen off.
 The only thing lacking is an auto screen wake and sleep, which isn't a deal-breaker with all the other features onboard.

-The Nest Cam Indoor WiFi came in a close second for features, each scoring 8 of 10, with the Nanit Pro earning a 7 here.
+The Miku Pro and the VTech Upgraded Smart VM901 5" Display came in a close second for features, each scoring 8 of 10.
+The Nanit Pro, LeapFrog LF920HD 7" Display, and Wyze Cam V3 all earned 7 out of 10.
 Because many WiFi cameras are more for security and are not solely about baby monitoring, they have features that make parents' lives easier but nothing fun for a baby.
 They provide 2-way communication but no lullabies or room sensors.
 Given that many nurseries have "noise makers" (aka lullabies), the lack of this feature isn't a loss, in our opinion.
-So while these WiFi options lack the gadgetry fun, sensors, and the other bells available on the Nanit Pro and iBaby M7 WiFi, they get the monitoring job done in a way that is easy to use.
+So while these WiFi options lack the gadgetry fun, sensors, and the other bells available on the Nanit Pro and iBaby M8 and M7 WiFi, they get the monitoring job done in a way that is easy to use.
 The bonus of most WiFi cameras (possibly not the iBaby) is that they can work for multiple purposes when baby monitoring is over.
 These options can seamlessly shift into a nanny cam, security, or pet camera.
 We think this takes the sting out of the lack of baby-centric features, which in our experience, most parents typically stop using when the novelty wears off.

 The dedicated products didn't score as well as the WiFi options for features.
 They don't offer as many features as their WiFi counterparts, their features don't make the camera easier to use, or they don't work that well.
 The dedicated monitors have a 2-way talk but can only be viewed on the parent device that pairs with the monitor.
 Some provide temperature sensors and lullabies, but most don't include motion detection or a real zoom.
-The highest score for features for the dedicated video options is 6 of 10 for the Hello Baby.
-It scored fairly average overall, but it is one of the best-dedicated options in the group with better than average video.
+The highest score for features for the dedicated video options is 8 of 10 for the VTech Upgraded Smart VM901 5" Display.
+It scored fairly average overall, but it is one of the better-dedicated options in the group.
+The LeapFrog LF920HD 7" Display also have a respectable number of features for baby, earning a 7.

 Sound Activation Vs. Notifications and Alerts